Skip to Content

 • Might be too heavy for oilier skin types

-When you have KPRF (keratosis pilaris rubra faciei, i.e., KP on your face), it can feel like everything that touches your sensitive skin somehow makes your KP angrier—which is why I have a scary-intense obsession with this gentle face cream.
-It's incredibly moisturizing without any fragrance, harsh ingredients, common allergens, or known irritants, which is exactly what your face needs to handle the acid-based products you're throwing at it.
+Why we love it: When you have KPRF (keratosis pilaris rubra faciei, i.e., KP on your face), it can feel like everything that touches your sensitive skin somehow makes your KP angrier.
+But this cream is incredibly moisturizing without any fragrance, harsh ingredients, common allergens, or known irritants, which is exactly what your face needs to handle the acid-based products you're throwing at it.

 Best Sulfur Soap for Keratosis Pilaris